Kassidy Sauvé: Professional

+After the conclusion of the 2024–25 SDHL season, Sauvé signed a standard player agreement with the Toronto Sceptres after their backup goalie Raygan Kirk was placed on the long-term injury reserve list with a lower-body injury.

 International career

 As a junior player with the Canadian national under-18 team, Sauvé participated in the 2014 IIHF World Women's U18 Championship.
 She played in two of Canada's five games, maintaining an exemplary 0.50 GAA and .978 save percentage as the country won gold.

 Personal life

 Sauvé has a Master of Business Administration from Clarkson University and a bachelor's degree in sports industry from Ohio State University.